dcbi/bandori-wiki-story-writer/README.md

 - `-readname transcript_file_name` tells the program the name of the transcript file to read.
 By default, it is `transcript`.
 - `-writename output_file_name` tells the program what to name the output file.
 By default, it is `wiki`.

+There are two versions of the code.
+The one with the label "base" at the end does not have the `-abbrev`, `-expand`, and `-ui` features.

 ### Writing a transcript file
 Transcript files are `.txt` files.
 They hold all the dialogue of an event/card story and use minimal syntax to indicate location banners or a change of speaker.
 - **Locations:** start a new line, and write the location name followed immediately by a slash (`/`).